Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 Application Deadlines

-The application window for this program begins on May 1 each year and goes until September 1.
-All admitted applicants would begin the program the following Spring semester (coursework begins in January).
+The application window for this program begins on May 1 each year and goes until October 1.
+All admitted applicants begin the program in January of the following Spring semester.
+Prerequisite courses begin in the Fall semester prior to the start of the program.
 Notification of admissions decisions will depend on whether you submit your application by the early admission or final admission deadline.
-Applications will no longer be accepted after September 1.
+Applications will no longer be accepted after October 1.

-The first round of admission reviews will begin in July for all applicants who submit all their application materials by July 1st.
-As an added benefit, early admission applications who are admitted to the program and who are employed in emergency hire positions will have early access to our MUSE mentors, who can provide support for beginning and navigating the special education teaching position during the fall semester while waiting to begin the official program coursework in January.
+A first round of admission reviews will be offered in July for all applicants who submit all their application materials by July 1st.
+Additional reviews will occur after the priority deadline on September 1st and after the final deadline on October 1.
+As an added benefit, early admission applications who are admitted to the program and who are employed in emergency hire positions may have earlier access to our MUSE mentors, who can provide support navigating the special education teaching position upon acceptance and while waiting to begin the official program coursework in January.

 Application Requirements